JMIRx Med

 Editor-in-Chief:

-Edward Meinert, MA (Oxon), MSc, MBA, MPA, MPH, PhD, CEng, FBCS, EUR ING, Professor of Digital Health and Clinical Artificial Intelligence (Translational and Clinical Research Institute), University of Plymouth, United Kingdom
+Edward Meinert, MA (Oxon), MSc, MBA, MPA, MPH, PhD, CEng, FBCS, EUR ING, Professor of Digital Health and Clinical Artificial Intelligence, Newcastle University, United Kingdom

 JMIRx Med (ISSN 2563-6316), which has been accepted for indexing in PubMed and PubMed Central, is an innovative overlay journal to MedRxiv and JMIR Preprints (other preprint servers are invited to join).
 JMIRx peer-reviews preprints and publishes their revised "version of record" with peer-review reports across a broad range of medical, clinical and related health sciences.
 Unlike the majority of JMIR journals, papers published in this journal do not require a digital health focus - in fact, most papers we published in the first months of the journal were related to COVID19, but we publish all research that qualifies for preprinting on MedRxiv